alexmccabe/am-slider/readme.md

 A simple JS slider (he says, when all it does is fade at the moment...).

-###Issues
-_There are a couple issues that I am working to fix_

-+ A bug where `autoPlay` is set to `false` and then the slide is set to cycle manually (by clicking a link for example), then choosing to cycle a slide.
-This will stop the cycling of slides.
-+ A bug where jQuery animations do not work
-+ A bug where playing the slider from an external call decreases time between slides if done more than once

 ###Features

 + Modernizr support.
 If `window.Modernizr` exists it will check for support of CSS transitions